Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Files size: 2.8 MB

-Coralogix allows you to monitor who, when and what was accessed and modified on your GitLab repo.
-Using Coralogix alerts and visualizations you can get insights into the status of repo’s, and branches, and into activities like commits and pulls.
-Consolidating all logs into Coralogix allows you to view application and infrastructure logs in the context of GitLab’s when doing root-cause or impact analysis.
+Use Coralogix alerts and visualizations to gain insights into the status of repositories, branches, and activities such as commits and pulls, as well as to monitor any modifications to your GitLab repo.
+Consolidating all logs into Coralogix allows you to view application and infrastructure logs in the context of GitLab when doing root-cause or impact analysis.

 Select a project from your projects or click on “New project” to create a new project.